Why study amphibian responses to noise pollution?

-The analysis of our Song Meter data is underway!
-We began our comparison of the effects of suburbanization on wood frog breeding activity by quantifying the number of advertisement calls that were performed in the 5 minutes at the start of every other hour throughout the breeding season.
-(The record high so far is almost 7000 calls per 5 minutes!)
-Not only will this allow us to compare breeding season durations, start and end times, and a proxy of the number of animals in the chorus at ponds over a suburbanization gradient, but we will also be able to quantify how different aspects of weather (temperature, wind speed, water temperature, humidity, etc.) affect the call rate at ponds in different environments.
-Interestingly, the 2016 pilot data from our most and least suburbanized ponds and already show some interesting trends.
-Frog choruses peak during the nighttime hours in the most suburbanized pond but, in our most forested (least suburbanized) pond, this pattern isn't as apparent.
+Comparison of the effects of suburbanization on wood frog breeding activity was used to quantify the number of advertisement calls that was performed in the five minutes at the start of every other hour throughout the breeding season.
+Breeding season durations, start and end times, and a proxy of the number of animals in the chorus at ponds over a suburbanization gradient were analyzed.
+Different aspects of the weather (temperature, wind speed, water temperature, humidity, etc.) was analyzed to quantify the call rate at ponds in different environments.
+The 2016 pilot data from the most and least suburbanized ponds showed some interesting trends.
+Frog choruses peaked during the nighttime hours in the most suburbanized pond but, in the most forested (least suburbanized) pond, this pattern isn't as apparent.
 If this trend holds true, it could be evidence that frogs are altering their calling behavior in noisier environments.
-Stay tuned!

-We continue to examine data from the first year of our multi-year study on the effects of suburbanization on wood frog choruses.
-Our 2017 Song Meter data have already taught us quite a bit about wood frog chorusing behavior across the suburban gradient.
+2017 Song Meter data has provided significant insight about wood frog chorusing behavior across the suburban gradient.
 Suburban wood frog choruses appear to be more robust to unfavorable weather; colder and windier days appear to be less of an impediment to suburban wood frogs than to those in the forest.
 Adult male population size, as estimated by call-counting proxy, is not directly related to suburbanization but instead to pond size and habitat.
-That said, our most suburbanized pond (surrounded by 70% suburban development to 200 m) hosted the smallest population despite its close similarity in size to several of the other ponds in the study.
-The figure shown here depicts the number of call detections in 5 minutes collected every 2 hours over the breeding season in each of six ponds, from "1" (most forested) to "6" (most suburban).
-We are currently developing zero-inflated time series statistical models of count data to quantify the effects of multiple environmental parameters on calling rates (e.g., water temperature's effect on calling rates, as shown in the figure depicting a single pond's chorus from our pilot study).
-Such models will enable us to pinpoint how individual parameters differ in their effects on calling rates between suburban and forested populations.
-We are also in the process of quantifying characteristics of individual calls within choruses and examining how these relate to each pond's degree of suburbanization.
+That said, the most suburbanized pond (surrounded by 70% suburban development to 200 m) hosted the smallest population despite its close similarity in size to several of the other ponds in the study.
+The figure shown here depicts the number of call detections in five minutes collected every two hours over the breeding season in each of six ponds, from "1" (most forested) to "6" (most suburban).